top of page

 The ideal candidate is passionate about Cleveland, its neighborhoods, and its diverse residents, and has a servant leadership mentality – placing the growth and well-being of people and the communities to which they belong first and foremost.
 The candidate should be a problem-solver, good listener, and patient.
 This person should also enjoy developing relationships, working with diverse groups of people, and helping residents work though challenges they are facing.

-The Lead Clearance Technician is housed at Northwest Neighborhoods office and is part of a cohort of technicians deployed across the City of Cleveland.
-The LCT reports to the Director of Healthy Homes at NWN and Lead Safe Workforce Coordinator at CNP.
+The Lead Risk Assessor is housed at Northwest Neighborhoods office and is part of a cohort of technicians deployed across the City of Cleveland.
+The LRA reports to the Director of Healthy Homes at NWN and Lead Safe Workforce Coordinator at CNP.
 Additionally, this role closely collaborates with 8 other LCT’s working in other community development corporations across the city of Cleveland.

-The Lead Clearance Technician will be responsible for the following:
+The Lead Risk Assessor will be responsible for the following:

-• Performing lead clearance exams in homes and rental properties in [service area] and other designated areas as needed, including collecting lead dust wipe samples for final lead clearance.
+• Performing initial lead risk assessments in homes and rental properties in Cudell, Detroit Shoreway, and Edgewater neighborhoods and other designated areas as needed, including visual assessment, dust and soil sampling.

 • Staying current with certifications and knowledge concerning lead, lead hazards, and strategies for lead remediation.